 Finally, we emphasize that it is not just financial or administrative issues that are most responsible for the moment to move a business forward.
 Dissatisfaction on a personal level can occur for a number of reasons and directly affect the entrepreneur's performance.

-Whether due to nonconformity with the paths taken by the company; by exhaustion and stress caused by the pace of work; for relationship and communication problems with other team members; or some other reason, the fact is that personal fulfillment goes hand in hand with the motivation to perform the necessary functions with excellence.
+Whether due to non-compliance with the path taken by the company; due to exhaustion and stress caused by the pace of work; due to relationship and communication problems with other team members; or some other reason, the fact is that personal fulfillment goes hand in hand with motivation to perform their duties with excellence.

-This kind of frustration can snowball and gradually push the business toward the end.
+They type of frustration can grow like a snowball, and gradually push the business towards the end.

 Still in this sense, we can point out the societal disagreements as major causes of the end of several enterprises.
 Constant disagreements, bickering, mistrust and even lies are not uncommon between two or more partners – often culminating in terrible legal fights.